tintamarre/dagster-project-example/README.md

 # Dagster Project Example

+## Project Structure Example

 This is an example on how to structure a [Dagster] project in order to organize the assets, jobs, repositories, schedules, and ops.
-The example also contains examples on unit-tests and a docker-compose deployment file that utilizes a Postgresql database for the run, event_log and schedule storage.
+The example also contains examples on unit-tests and a docker-compose deployment file that utilizes a PostgreSQL database for the run, event_log, and schedule storage.

-This example should in no way be considered suitable for production and is marely my own example of a possible file structure.
-I personally felt that it was difficult to put the Dagster concepts to use since the projects own examples had widely different structure and was difficult to overview as a beginner.
+This example should in no way be considered suitable for production and is merely my own example of a possible file structure.
+I personally felt that it was difficult to put the Dagster concepts to use since the project's own examples had widely different structure and were difficult to overview as a beginner.

 The example is based on the official [tutorial].